 2.3.1.5 Meetings.
 The Diocesan Council shall meet not less often than four (4) times between Annual Conventions, at places and times determined by the Ecclesiastical Authority with concurrence of the members.
 Within ninety (90) days after adjournment of Annual Convention, the Diocesan Council shall hold its first (organizational) meeting, at which it shall elect the Officers of the Diocesan corporation and its members-at-large, and conduct such other business as prescribed in these Canons.
-Additional meetings of the Diocesan Council may be called by the Ecclesiastical Authority, the officers or by written request of one-third (1/3) of the members.
+Additional meetings of the Diocesan Council may be called by the Ecclesiastical Authority, the officers or by written request of onethird (1/3) of the members.
 Notice of a meeting shall be given by notice personally or by mail or electronic communication to all members of Diocesan Council, including members ex officio.
 The members of the Diocesan Council may waive notice.
-Times and places of meetings shall be publicized in a diocesan website, and the meetings shall be open to all members of recognized congregations unless for cause the Ecclesiastical Authority and the Diocesan Council deem it necessary to meet in executive session from time to time.
+Times and places of meetings shall be publicized in a diocesan publication of general circulation other than the Journal of Annual Convention, but including the Diocesan website, and the meetings shall be open to all members of recognized congregations unless for cause the Ecclesiastical Authority and the Diocesan Council deem it necessary to meet in executive session from time to time.
 Actions taken in open or executive session shall be reported in the minutes of the meeting.